aquinzi/pandy/readme.md

 The "class/type" would be something like "information", "danger", "tip", "hint", "hungry", "duck", "yay" ...

-You can also include a tag for TOC (``[TOCME]``) to have that file with a TOC instead of remembering to enter --toc or separating files in two groups and then placing them together.
+You can also include a tag for toc ([TOC]) to have that file with a toc instead of remembering to enter ``--toc``.
 (It just adds it automatically after searching the file, no magic here)

-For book: you can create your own index and have "wikiLinks" as ``[](file|nice_file.txt)``.
-It will render as ``[title of file](nice_file.html)``
+Book converts all files to HTML and adds navigation links.
+Useful to make simple documentation.

+If you use markdown you have more goodies: create your own index (as ``index.md``) and have "wikiLinks".
+Wikilinks can be in any file as ``[:filename][optional title]`` where filename can have extension or not, and if you don't include a title, it finds the file title.
+The order of the files in the index affect the sidebar navigation.
+With this you can create cooler documentation or use it as a poor's man/simple wiki.

+If you wish to create your own template for book, pandy adds some variables for you to include:

+  * ``side_navigation`` the sidebar navigation
+  * ``book_navigation`` book navigation (previous/index/next)
+  * ``project-index`` link to index.
+Useful if you have subfolders
+  * ``project-title`` Index title.
+Useful if you create your own index with a title

-If you don't like setting the options in the CLI, or having a script which calls pandy with the arguments you prefer, you can create your configuration in a key=value file (like ini).
-Example:
+If you don't like setting the options in the CLI, or having a script, you can create your configuration in a key=value file (like ini).
+Example: myconfiguration.ini contains:

-	PANDOC_DATA_DIR = "C:\Program Files\Pandoc"
+	PANDOC_DATA_DIR = C:\Program Files\Pandoc
-	TEMPLATE = 'github.html'
+	TEMPLATE = github.html
-	HIGHLIGHT= 'zenburn'
-	FORMATS_TO = [html, pdf]
+	HIGHLIGHT = zenburn
-	NAV = True
+	TOC = False

-Specify the configuration file with ``--config`` (the extension doesn't matter, INI headers are ignored as well as comments (line or inline).
-Don't worry)
+Specify the configuration file with ``--config`` (the extension doesn't matter, INI headers are ignored as well as comments.
+Don't worry) or just have a ``settings.ini`` where you run pandy.

 History
 -----------

+### Version 2.0

+in the making, hold on

 ### Version 1.9